omeremreelmali/rexpo-debugger/expo-agent/README_NPM.md

 ### 3. Start debugging! 🎉

-Run your Expo app and the desktop inspector will automatically capture all network requests.
+Run your Expo app and the desktop inspector will automatically capture:
+- ✅ All network requests (fetch & axios)
+- ✅ All console logs (log, warn, error, info, debug)

 ## 📖 Usage